-BNY Mellon Asset Servicing, a division of The Bank of New York Mellon ("BNYM"), is the Administrator and Transfer Agent.
+BNY Mellon Asset Servicing, a division of The Bank of New York Mellon ("BNYM" or the "Administrator"), is the administrator and transfer agent.
 BNYM also serves as the custodian of GLDM's cash, if any.
 ICBC Standard Bank Plc (the "Custodian") is responsible for custody of GLDM's gold bullion.
 State Street Global Advisors Funds Distributors, LLC (the "Marketing Agent") is the Marketing Agent.